-Town of Redwater residents enjoy the lowest natural gas cost of any municipality in the capital region.
+The Town of Redwater residents enjoy the lowest natural gas cost of any municipality in the capital region.
 The natural gas utility serves all properties within the corporate boundaries of Redwater.
-Town of Redwater is a member of the Federation of Alberta Gas Co-ops.
+The Town of Redwater is a member of the Federation of Alberta Gas Co-ops.
 Natural gas is purchased through Gas Alberta Inc. to achieve favorable gas pricing through greater purchase power.
-Town maintains 36 km of natural gas distribution system with 3 regulating stations.
+The town maintains 36 km of natural gas distribution system with 3 regulating stations.

-If you require a new natural gas service line to your home or business, stop by at Town Office or call 780-942-3519.
+If you require a new natural gas service line to your home or business, stop by the Town Office or call 780-942-3519.

-DIAL BEFORE YOU DIG The Town of Redwater is a member of Alberta One Call.
-If you are planning any construction work on your property that involves any type of excavation or drilling, contact Alberta One Call at 1-800-242-3447 (toll free) at least two days before digging; one of our service representatives will come to your property and mark out all gas service lines at no charge.
-Alberta One Call is also on the web at: www.alberta1call.com
+DIAL BEFORE YOU DIG The Town of Redwater is a member of Utility Safety Partners, previously known as Alberta One Call.
+If you are planning any construction work on your property that involves any type of excavation or drilling, contact Utility Safety Partners at 1-800-242-3447 (toll free) at least two days before digging; one of our service representatives will come to your property and mark out all gas service lines at no charge.
+Alberta One Call is also on the web at: www.utilitysafety.ca.

 The existing transportation consists of several arterial and collector roads, these roads and the classification of each have been listed below.